 Our organisation and our people

-The SFO is a small, Auckland-based agency with around 50 employees, 90 percent of whom perform front-line activities.
+The Serious Fraud Office (SFO) is a small, Auckland-based agency of about 50 employees - 90 percent of whom perform front-line activities.
 Principal roles are investigative lawyers, forensic accountants and financial investigators.
 The agency is moving towards diversifying its expertise into data analysis and intelligence expertise.

 Evaluation and Intelligence